 A Letter from the Advisory Board Chair

-Since you’ve made your way to this website, we likely share common goals: We want to extend our reach, attract more qualified applications to our GME programs, deliver a seamless application experience and capture data that allows us to make more strategic admissions decisions.
+Since you’ve made your way to this website, we likely share common goals: We want to extend our reach, attract more qualified applicants to our GME programs, deliver a seamless application experience and capture data that allows us to make more strategic admissions decisions.
 You’re in the right place, as this site has resources to help you learn more about:

 - Benefits that the Centralized Application Service (CAS™) for graduate management programs offers both institutions and applicants.